 Healthify, a social determinants of health company (SDOH), announced a national partnership with Ride Health to offer transportation to medical and non-medical services for people faced with transportation barriers.

 In this special report, we offer in-depth profiles of companies and technologies that can help providers target their population health management efforts and direct outreach for social determinants of health.

-Healthify’s mission is to build a world where no one’s health is hindered by their need.
-By building infrastructures to formalize relationships between healthcare and community-based organizations, Healthify brings its partners one step closer to closing the health equity gaps in their communities.
+WellSky is committed to building a world where no one’s health is hindered by their need.
+By building infrastructure to formalize relationships between healthcare and community-based organizations, our Social Care Coordination solutions bring partners one step closer to closing the health equity gaps in their communities.